Developer Console

 • If the subscription was not continuous, for example, the customer did not auto-renew, let the subscription lapse, and then subscribed again a month later, the app will receive multiple receipts.

-8. Grant the item to the user
+8. Send fulfillment result to Amazon and grant item to the user

 To grant the item to the user, create a purchase record for the purchase and store that record in a persistent location.
+The following code shows how to send the fulfillment result to Amazon and how to grant an item to a customer.

 private void grantConsumablePurchase(final Receipt receipt, final UserData userData) {